erikdubois/Sardi-Vintage/README.md

 # Sardi Vintage

 Anno December 2016 Sardi v9 was introduced.
-Some of the icons were abandoned.
+Some of the icons were abandoned because they can be recreated easily by changing the line

+	Inherits=Sardi,Numix-Circle,Numix,breeze,gnome,hicolor

+or

+	by copy/pasting folders around

+or

+	by running scripts like Sardi Flat Majestic.

 They will be stored here.

+##Svg's have been cleaned but no further development will done here.

+##These icons are frozen in time.

 # F  A  Q